joannahenry7/Learn-Python-the-Hard-Way/README.md

 # Learn-Python-the-Hard-Way

-Working through the exercises from Larn Python the Hard Way.
+Working through the exercises from Learn Python the Hard Way.